AllFruitsRipe/WebScraper-V1-/README.md

 Customization: You can easily customize the scraper to scrape data from different websites or extract different types of information.
 Simply modify the spider file (spiders/spidey.py) to adjust the scraping logic according to your requirements.

-## Customization
-You can customize the Spider by modifying the spiders/spidey.py file to extract different data or scrape from different websites.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.